 Beginner Friendly Painted Furniture Makeover Ideas and Tips

 Welcome to Fox Hollow Cottage!
 Today I’m sharing a few of my all-time favorite furniture makeovers.
-All able to be duplicated by youwith a little time and the right supplies.
+From simple painted furniture makeovers, to ombre finishes and patterns.
+All are able to be duplicated by you, with a little time, the willingness to try, and the right supplies.
+I’ll walk your through every look and if you have any questions, just comment on the post and I’ll get right back to you.
+Have fun and let me know which one is your favorite!

 White Cottage Style Shuttered 2 Door Chest